Editor’s Note: We’re digging into our ample archives to find some great articles you might have missed over the years. This one comes from 2014.

 “This particular plane doesn’t have baby changing tables,” he said.

 I closed the door, closed my eyes and took a deep breath.
 All I have to do is be quick about this, I thought.
 Piece of cake.

 I took my son out of the Baby Bjorn and turned him toward me.
 “Sorry.
 There is no changing table so we’re going to have to do this old school on the toilet,” I said.
 I hugged him, placed the changing pad on the toilet lid then placed him on top.
 He had this look on his face of “what the hell are you doing to me?” that reminded me of Stewie from Family Guy.

 Then he slipped off the toilet seat.

 I imagined people in the last 10 rows of the plane hearing his screeching and thinking the worst.
 Sweat dripped from my forehead while I got him off the pee-covered floor.
 I cursed United Airlines.

 After finally changing my son, I looked at myself squarely in the mirror and vowed out loud to myself, “Never again will I fly alone with my child.”

-I know one thing is for sure, next time I see a father flying alone with his child I will go out of my way to say hello and tell him what my experience was like offering whatever assistance I can.
+I know one thing is for sure, next time I see a father flying alone with a screaming baby I will go out of my way to say hello, tell him what my experience was like, and offer whatever assistance I can.